 - A closer look at the Leica S2 + Summarit-S Makro 120mm f/2.5

 The S2 featured a CCD sensor of the same 45mm x 30mm dimensions with 37Mpx.
-And was replaced by the Leica S (yes, Leica is well known for non-sequential model numbering, for eg the M3 came before the M1 or M2, but the M6 came later) which was available in a selection of two sensors – the Type 006 with a CCD sensor, and the Type 007 with a CMOS sensor.
+And was replaced by the Leica S (yes, Leica is well known for non-sequential model numbering, for eg the M3 came before the M1 or M2, but the M6 came later), the Type 006 with a CCD sensor.
+While the Type 006 was released, the S2 was repackaged as the SE.
+These CCD sensors had some issues with sensor corrosion, and Leica replaced them in a long term recall exercise.
+The CCD corrosion also affected the M9.
+The Type 006 was replaced by the the Type 007 with a CMOS sensor.
 Both retained the sensor dimensions and pixel count of the first generation S2.

 The Leica S Type 007